-Product Development Life Cycle (PDLC)!
-This awesome process helps teams work efficiently and adapt quickly in our fast-changing world.
+Product Development Life Cycle (PDLC) is an awesome process that helps teams work efficiently and adapt quickly in our fast-changing world.

 No worries, the Product Development Life Cycle has your back, making your journey to success easy and exciting!
-Come, let’s explore more.

 Even though they are sometimes used interchangeably, they refer to two distinct concepts.

 The product life cycle explains the various stages a product goes through, starting from its introduction to the market all the way to its eventual decline and discontinuation.